josteph/website/docs/swc-exploration.md

 This is a quite interesting thing I just discovered during my years in Frontend development 😅.
 I have opened an issue regarding this [here](https://github.com/swc-project/swc/issues/1568).

-!> This issue was apparently fixed in v1.2.54, but you might want to consider reading about this hidden spec!
+!> This issue was apparently fixed in **1.2.54**, but you might still want to consider reading about this hidden spec!

 Let's say we have a file called `get.js`: